Links & Information

 However there are also successful record companies not associated with the Big Five

-(often known as 'independent' labels) and some of these are listed in the links below.
+(often known as 'independent' labels) and some of these are listed below.

 Universal Music Group